abendrothj/Sigil/PUBLICATION_READY.md

 ## Summary

-Basilisk is now a clean, professional, academic-grade project focused on **compression-robust perceptual hash tracking** for forensic video fingerprinting.
-All planning documents have been archived, leaving only publication-ready technical documentation.
+Basilisk is now a clean, professional, production-ready project providing a **complete chain of custody system** combining compression-robust perceptual hashing with cryptographic signatures for AI dataset accountability.
+The system includes academic-grade technical documentation and production-ready legal frameworks.

 ---